 During the unusual two-month stint, the fans reflect on a number of peculiar paradoxes, such as the prejudice that gay and Black people have to face in Brazil.
 They note that Black people are often racist against Black, and that gays often discriminate each other (the most effeminate ones tend to suffer the most).
 A fan notes that Beyoncé’s skin is always pale and her hair is straightened, and concludes “she wants to be white”.
 There are also reflections on family, classism, lack of social mobility and the so many woes affecting these people – who are almost entirely dark-skinned and living in the suburbs.

-Waiting for B is showing as part of the BFI Flare London LGBT Film Festival, which is coming to a closure right now – click here for more information about the event.
-The film won the Best Film prize at the Mix Brasil, the largest LGBT film festival in Latin America, and also the Best Documentary award at the Lisbon Queer Film Festival.
-DMovies believes that Waiting for B will show in festivals around Europe, and it could be eventually available for viewing online (in which case we will let you know).
-Meanwhile, you can watch the film trailer right here:
+Waiting for B showed as part of the BFI Flare London LGBT Film Festival, when this piece was originally written.
+The film won the Best Film prize at the Mix Brasil, the largest LGBT film festival in Latin America, and also the Best Documentary award at the Lisbon Queer Film Festival. it shows at Fringe! on June 30th (2019) – just click here for more information.